Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

     _ = system("cls") if name == "nt" else system("clear")
 ```

-All the user now sees when entering no input is the cursor briefly moving down one line then back to its original position.
+All the user now sees when submiting no input is an instruction to enter a value that isn't text.
+It's a confidence building experience as they don't see an application crash caused by an error.

 ### Validating player counts
-Print statements with f strings were used throughout to give human readible feedback on the terminal.
-This is demonstrated when the user enters a value outside the range of players needed for the game.
+Print statements using f strings provide human readible feedback from the terminal.
+This is demonstrated when the user enters a value outside the *range* of players needed for the game.

 ``` python
 def validate_player_count(player_count):